Pferdchen/sudoku/README.md

 ## SudokuFX

-Design and implement a sudoku algorithm with [JavaFX 13](https://openjfx.io/openjfx-docs/).
+Design and implement a sudoku algorithm with [JavaFX 14](https://openjfx.io/openjfx-docs/).

-[JavaFX 13](https://openjfx.io/openjfx-docs/) builds on top of JDK 13 and is a standalone component.
+[JavaFX](https://openjfx.io/openjfx-docs/) builds on top of JDK and is a standalone component.
 There are 2 different options for developing JavaFX applications:

 * Use the JavaFX SDK
 * Use a build system (e.g. maven/gradle) to download the required modules from Maven Central.

-For both options, it is required to have a recent version of JDK 13, or at least JDK 11.
+For both options, it is required to have a recent version of JDK 14, or at least JDK 11.

 ## SudokuFX2